Or search by topic

 While students are working, circulate and observe any interesting methods that students are using.
 When the class is ready, bring them back together and invite those students with an interesting method to explain what they did to the rest of the group.

 "Here is some work done by groups of 15 year old students who were asked to find a formula to work out the strands needed for a size n cable."

 Arrange the class in groups of four, and hand out one of the four pictures from this worksheet to each student.

-"I'd like each of you to take one of the sheets and make sense of the method used by one of the groups and work out how to solve the problem using their diagram.
+"I'd like each of you make sense of the picture drawn by one of the groups and work out how to solve the problem using their diagram.
 Then when you are ready, you need to explain the method to the rest of your group.
 Finally, the group needs to decide which of the four approaches makes the most sense to you, and be prepared to justify your choice to the rest of the class."